dionysius/vaultwarden-deb/README.md

 This debian source package builds [vaultwarden](https://github.com/dani-garcia/vaultwarden/) natively on your build environment.
 No annoying docker!
 It is managed with [git-buildpackage](https://wiki.debian.org/PackagingWithGit) and aims to be a pretty good quality debian source package.
 You can find the maintaining command summary in [debian/gbp.conf](debian/gbp.conf).

-You will also need to build/install [vaultwarden web vault](https://github.com/dionysius/vaultwarden-web-vault-deb).
+You will also need [vaultwarden web vault](https://github.com/dionysius/vaultwarden-web-vault-deb).

 ## Download prebuilt packages